rdehaan/KRR-course-2021/modelling/exercises.md

 The problem descriptions below both indicate what is the input for the problem, what kind of object the solutions are and what kind of properties the solutions should have.
 The goal, for each exercise, is to construct an answer set program *P* such that the (optimal) answer sets of *P* correspond to the solutions of the problem&mdash;and to describe how one can extract solutions from the (optimal) answer sets.

+*Tip:* To check your solution, construct an example input, and check if the (optimal) answer sets for your program correspond to correct solutions for this input.

 ## A. Graph problems

 ### A.1.
 Dominating set (&star;)